 If you are an incoming First Year, you should request that SAT send the results to Macalester.
 If you are taking the test after arriving at Macalester, you can also request that SAT send the results to Macalester, or you can provide a copy to the Registrar’s office and a copy to Academic Programs.

 Schedule a time with our tutors and have a conversation.
+Join us for our weekly student-led conversation group, La Mesa de Conversación (check our Facebook page for times and locations, because they change every semester).
 Find interested classmates, and have a Spanish- or Portuguese-only lunch during the week.
 Watch Spanish-language TV or read newspapers on the Web.
 Volunteer in the local Latino community (see the next answer for information on how to do this).